Parker-Wallace/sem8notes/CP 1370 Distributed Computing/Hadoop.md

 *GeeksforGeeks article*

-Hadoop is a framework of the open source set of tools used to manage, store and process data for big data appliations running under a clustered system.
+Hadoop is a *java based* framework of the open source set of tools used to manage, store and process data for big data appliations running under a clustered system.

+- It is the de facto standard for most big data storage and processing
+>[!note] once data is written to Hadoop it is *immutable*

 ## 5 V's of big data